-However, it is also one of the most expensive cities in the country.
+However, much like the city of Oxford, it is also one of the most expensive cities in the country.
 Its prestigious status has meant it has always been a city of wealth, which has only caused prices to continue to inflate.

 Getting to Bath on the Cheap

 Bath is easy to access from Bristol and London – visiting from other cities may require a change.
 From Bristol, you can take local buses – the X39 connects the two cities.
 The train takes just 11 minutes but it is a bit more expensive.

 From London, it’s best to take a National Express Coach.
 These take around 2 hours 30 minutes, and prices start at just £5.
 Book your tickets as soon as you know your dates for discounts on tickets.